 If you love banana loaf bread, get ready to be converted into a zucchini fanatic.
 It has an incredibly moist center and our version is a cinch to make.
 So really, there's no excuse for not getting enough of this vegetable.

 Who says steaks have to consist of red meat?
 Take a thick slice of the humble cauliflower, season it with cumin, coriander and cinnamon and place it over a bed of couscous for a Moroccan-inspired fare.

 We hear you.
 Just because you want to eat more vegetables does not mean you want to give up meat.
 The pork sausage in this rustic French dish brings a ton of flavor, perfectly accompanied by warm kale leaves.

 15. Spinach Quiche

 Who knew spinach could be so decadent?
-A buttery shell and creamy filling makes a wonderful dish that makes you forget just how much of this vegetable you’re eating.
+A buttery shell and creamy filling make a wonderful dish that lets you forget just how much of this vegetable you're eating.